tparchman/GAIN_summer2021/day_three/python_2_primer.md

     NameList = ['Jim', 'Bob', 'Amy', 'Beth']    # list of strings NumList = [9, 28, 18, 83, 85]   # list of integers

-List elements are accessed by their indeces, 0 coming before the first list element.
+List elements are accessed by their indices, 0 coming before the first list element.
 Rather than thinking of each element as matching its index, think of the indeces as representing the boundaries between elements. (see page 159 of Haddock and Dunn for explanation)

     List=('a', 'b', 'c', 'd', 'e')
     print(List[0])  # will print a